Early pregnancy scan (booking or dating scan)

 The early pregnancy scan is used to check your baby’s development.
 It’s sometimes called your dating scan as it helps to show how many weeks pregnant you are.

-It's also used to pick up any health issues early.
-Scans are not 100% accurate and not all issues can be picked up by a scan.
+It’s also used to pick up health conditions or chromosomal conditions.
+However, scans are not 100% accurate and not all conditions can be picked up by a scan.

 What the scan can show

 The purpose of the early pregnancy scan is to:

 - check your baby’s heartbeat, growth, and development